Team

 CEUSS alumni

 Mag.
-Florian Fritz
+Dr. Florian Fritz

 A graduate of the Diplomatic Academy of Vienna and holding a master’s degree in German language and literature, Florian Fritz has carried out several research activities and monitoring and network analysis tasks in the security research field, both on national (Austria) and European level.
 He has taken further security-related training, such as a specialized CSDP course by the European Security and Defense College in 2010.
 He specializes on social and cultural aspects of security, and is currently working on a resilience mapping in the framework of the EU’s internal-external security continuum.
 Publications include analyses of the European Security and Innovation Forum (ESRIF) as well as works on the nexus between internal security policies (such as Justice and Home Affairs) and external security policies (e.g. humanitarian and rescue tasks, conflict prevention and peace-keeping, tasks of combat forces in crisis management, including peace-making and post-conflict stabilization).

-(european-security.info – 01-05-2012)
+(european-security.info – 09-08-2013)